Common Biologically Essentialist Language

 1. Talking about “sex”.

 While the trans discourse is ever ongoing and may change and loop back on itself, it is generally advisable to speak of gender, when you mean people, and not use gendered language for bodies or bodily configurations.
 As a rule of thumb, whatever the gender of the person is, is also the gender (or “sex”) of the body.
-I personally do agree with this article about it, but other trans people might fundamentally disagree (surprisingly, we’re not one monolithic entity!).
+I personally do mostly (but not entirely) agree with this article about it, but other trans people might fundamentally disagree (surprisingly, we’re not one monolithic entity!).